HOW DOES THE DISTRICT MEASURE THE 2 MILE DISTANCE?

 Compartmentalization, once it has done its energy-absorbing job, leaves the student free to escape the bus.
 Seat belts could leave students strapped in, upside down, or unconscious in burning or flooding buses.

 Education and knowledge will help keep our children safe.
 The children will be safer by knowing and following all the bus safety rules.
 Parents educated in school bus safety will insist their children cooperate with the bus driver to ensure a safe ride.
 The informed driving public will be aware of and comply with the law by not passing a stopped school bus with red flashing lights.

 A conventional bus holds 71 passengers.
 Denton ISD levels of service allow 71 students on primary routes.
 The maximum recommended capacity for secondary students is 55 passengers because of their larger size.
 Standees are not allowed on any Denton ISD school buses.

-CAN BUS STOPS BE ADDED OR A STOP LOCATION CHANGED?There are many factors to take into consideration when adding or moving bus stops.
+CAN A BUS STOP BE ADDED OR A STOP LOCATION CHANGED?There are many factors to take into consideration when adding or moving bus stops.
 School Board Policy states: “The District shall regulate the assignment of bus stops through the use of corner-stop-routing.
 Corner-stop-routing is defined as the assignment of bus stops to designated street corners in a neighborhood or residential area.”
-The Denton ISD Transportation Department is dedicated to providing safe and efficient transportation operation.We have worked to establish stops located to best serve all students in your area.
-Therefore, we consider it a parent or guardian responsibility to see that children get safely to and from authorized bus stops.
-All requests to add or change a bus stop will be reviewed keeping in mind the following criteria: Safety, Spacing, Accessibility, Visibility and Fiscal Responsibility.HOW DO WE KNOW WHEN A CHANGE HAS BEEN MADE TO A BUS ROUTE?Written notices are faxed to the school and sent home with students riding the bus in advance of any major change and/or emailed to the parent's email on record.
+The Denton ISD Transportation Department is dedicated to providing safe and efficient transportation operations.We have worked to establish stops located to best serve all students in your area.
+Therefore, we consider it a parent or guardian's responsibility to see that children get safely to and from authorized bus stops.
+All requests to add or change a bus stop will be reviewed keeping in mind the following criteria: Safety, Spacing, Accessibility, Visibility, and Fiscal Responsibility.HOW DO WE KNOW WHEN A CHANGE HAS BEEN MADE TO A BUS ROUTE?Written notices are sent home with students riding the bus in advance of any major change and/or emailed to the parent's email on record.